 Councillor Bell explained: “Johnson targeting £5billion could be taken as the government not doing all the ‘heavy lifting’ by actually ‘pump-priming’ investment from the private sector.”

-SNP and representative at Holyrood for Aberdeen South and North Kincardine Maureen Watt said she welcomed Johnson’s announcement to dual the A1 between England and Scotland, but was left “underwhelmed” with much of the speech in Dudley.
+SNP member and representative of Aberdeen South and North Kincardine at Holyrood Maureen Watt said she welcomed Johnson’s announcement to dual the A1 between England and Scotland, but was left “underwhelmed” with much of the speech in Dudley.

 When asked whether Johnson was able to narrow the gap between the political ambitions of the SNP and Tories Ms Watt was adamant.